 As illustrated in the graph below, shortages in rural districts are not as severe as those in small rural districts.
-Industrial arts the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas in rural districts.
+Family and consumer sciences and mathematics had the highest percentage of positions unfilled or filled through a shortage mechanism among elementary and secondary subject areas in rural districts.